magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 show you in red the calculated Total.

-I'm really bad with HTML/CSS and I'm pretty sure that most of you can improve the UX even better than this.
+I'm really bad with HTML/CSS and I'm pretty sure that most of you can make the UX even better than this.

 You can now stop the CLJ REPL and the boot process, and then reset the branch as usual: